confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 The schema is identical to the :ref:`schema file defined for Java client applications<schema_registry_tutorial_definition>`.

-Using curl to interact with Schema Registry
+Using curl to Interact with Schema Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can also connect directly to the REST endpoint in |sr| to view subjects and associated schemas.